NairSiddharth/sWARm/README.md

 * Model performance comparison across different categories
 * Interactive Plotly visualizations with player-specific hover tooltip

-- [ ] (TODO: make sure selectable filters apply to all graphs, maybe make a searchable filter?)
+- [ ] TODO: make sure selectable filters apply to all graphs, maybe make a searchable filter?
+- [ ] TODO: Condense the different graphs for the different methods into one graph with different selectable traces, can potentially be a good way to compare them on one graph and will get rid of clutter in output
-- [ ] TODO: Implement feature where user can enter a player name and get predictions of 3 years of player performance?
+- [ ] TODO: Implement feature where user can enter a player name and get predictions of 3 future years of player performance?
 - [ ] TODO: Implement feature where user can enter a player name and get 5 players who's career project in the same way?

 **Performance Metrics:**